-A mouth-watering curried mushrooms sauteed in a tangy spice blend.
-This sweet, sour and spicy mushrooms strike the right balance making it a perfect summer treat!
+A mouth-watering curried mushrooms sauteed in a tangy spice blend, this sweet, sour and spicy achaari mushrooms strike the right balance making it a perfect summer treat!

 Recipe site and food blogs are flooded with all summer recipes and why not!
 Each season plays its dominant roles in our menus and cooking habits.
 Summer is all about fruits and salads and barbecues.
 It’s also about the pickles and Popsicle!